miruchigawa/discord-bot/README.md

 - Detailed logging system
 - MongoDB integration for data persistence
 - Interactive games with rewards (TicTacToe)
+- Hot reload for code changes (Debugging and Development)

 ## Setup
 1. Create a new Discord bot and get the token